my-wealth-analyst/website-build/README.md

  ii) open command prompt (CMD) to the 'website-build' root folder

- iii) enter this command in CMD >>              pip install -r requirements.txt
+ iii) enter this command in CMD >>              'pip install -r requirements.txt'     (without the quotes)

  Linux:

- i) open terminal to the Website-Built root folder
+ i) open terminal to the 'website-build' root folder

- ii) enter this command in terminal >>              pip install -r requirements.txt
+ ii) enter this command in terminal >>           'pip install -r requirements.txt'     (without the quotes)